leoparente/netbox-learning/CLUS-2024-CISCOU-2039/README.md

 ## Getting Started with the Ansible Playbooks

-1. Clone the Git repo and change into the `netbox-ansible-cisco-cc` directory:
+1. Clone the Git repo and change into the `CLUS-2024-CISCOU-2039` directory:
     ```
     git clone https://github.com/netboxlabs/netbox-learning.git
     cd netbox-learning/CLUS-2024-CISCOU-2039